Riding the Trend or Protecting Profits | Bakkt Holdings Inc. (BKKT)

 BKKT’s Market Performance

-BKKT stocks went down by -8.48% for the week, with a monthly drop of -44.66% and a quarterly performance of -61.91%, while its annual performance rate touched -74.88%.
-The volatility ratio for the week stands at 23.63% while the volatility levels for the past 30 days are set at 13.48% for Bakkt Holdings Inc..
-The simple moving average for the period of the last 20 days is -31.32% for BKKT stocks with a simple moving average of -73.87% for the last 200 days.
+BKKT stocks went down by -13.90% for the week, with a monthly drop of -43.56% and a quarterly performance of -51.15%, while its annual performance rate touched -75.07%.
+The volatility ratio for the week stands at 13.89% while the volatility levels for the past 30 days are set at 14.57% for Bakkt Holdings Inc. The simple moving average for the period of the last 20 days is -24.94% for BKKT stocks with a simple moving average of -73.99% for the last 200 days.

 Analysts’ Opinion of BKKT